ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 worship, yet not com,prehend. &quot;7.
 7.
 Tuhe trust thlit&#x27;s given guard, and ;to
 yourself to just, 38.
 For, live&#x27;how we
-can, yet dio we tiut
+can, yet dio we tiut.
 </td></tr></table>

 ---